DIY online divorce comes in all shapes and sizes, depending on the path (or company) you choose to use.

 Although the service does not act as your attorney (hence DIY), it simplifies your paperwork while giving you clear and concise instructions on how to submit paperwork to the court when you’re done.

-The service helps you complete all the required court forms online, including:
+The service helps you complete all the required legal forms online, including:

-You also have access to make free and unlimited revisions to your forms for two years.
+You also have access to make free and unlimited revisions to your legal forms for two years.

 DivorceWriter also owns TotalLegal.com. – one of their sister sites, that helps you manage all your family legal needs.
 They provide access to custom legal documents and offering free and discounted services from attorneys.

-DivorceWriter uses a three-step process to help you complete your forms:
+DivorceWriter uses a three-step process to help you complete your online divorce forms: